captn3m0/captn3m0.github.com/pages/ebooks.md

 I only provide the scripts for the generation on GitHub.
 If you'd like a copy without having to run the script, [get in touch][contact] and ask.

+I also have a short script (node.js) that helps me generate EPUB files from URLs easily: <https://www.npmjs.com/package/url-to-epub>.

 ## References

 Here are links to other similar tools that you might like: